Convective overshoot: Stellar convection

 Convective overshoot also occurs at the boundaries of convective zones in stars.
 An example of this is at the base of the convection zone in the solar interior.
-The heat of the Sun's thermonuclear fusion is carried outward by radiation in the deep interior radiation zone and by convective circulation in the outer convection zone, but cool sinking material from the surface penetrates farther into the radiative zone than theory would suggest.
+The heat of the Sun's thermonuclear fusion is carried outward by radiation in the deep interior radiation zone and by convective circulation in the outer convection zone, but cool sinking material from the surface penetrates further into the radiative zone than theory would suggest.
 This affects the heat transfer rate and the temperature of the solar interior which can be indirectly measured by helioseismology.
 The layer between the Sun's convective and radiative zone is called the tachocline.

 Overshooting can have more pronounced effects on the evolution of stars that have a convective core, such as intermediate- and high-mass stars.
 Convective material that overshoots beyond the core mixes with the surrounding material, causing some of the surrounding material to mix into the core.
 As a result, the core mass at the end of the main sequence can be larger than would otherwise be expected.
 This leads to big differences in behaviour on the subgiant and giant branches for intermediate mass stars, and to radical changes in the evolution of massive supergiant stars.